schollz/find3/doc/api.md

 > After posting you'll recieve "`success`" boolean.
 If false it relies the error in the message.
 There is a special message for a successful request - it may include "`[need GPS]`" which is specified when the posted MAC addresses have no GPS coordinates associated with them (this is used for war-driving in the Android app but may be otherwise ignored).
 >

-&nbsp;
+## Passive scanning

-> ### Post passive sensor data
+> ### Post passive sensor data  {#post-passive}
 >
 > This endpoint is used for passive scanning.
-It will alert the server to effectively holdover these data for a certain amount of time (default 25 seconds) and then reverse the sensor data and put into the database.
+It will alert the server to effectively holdover these data for a certain amount of time (default 90 seconds) and then reverse the sensor data and put into the database.
 >
 > **Request**
 ```